terminaldweller/mutator/README.md

 A C code mutator,Misra-C checker and code transformation tool written using the Clang frontend(LibTooling) as a stand-alone in C++.<br/>
-Reports are genrated in simple text, XML and JSON formats.<br/>
+Reports are genrated in simple text(AWK-friendly), XML and JSON formats.<br/>
 <br/>

 Here are some samples from the `mutator-lvl0`, the Misra-C checker Reports:<br/>